How to Save Money on Everything Medicare Doesn’t Cover

 But that’s not the case for routine eye exams and glasses.

-You’ll be responsible for these out-of-pocket costs, so it’s important to save as much money as possible.
+You’ll be responsible for these out-of-pocket costs, so it’s important to find significant savings.

 Here are three smart ways to save money on Medicare vision coverage.